jrtashjian/omniform/README.md

 Manual installation method requires [downloading the OmniForm plugin](https://wordpress.org/plugins/omniform) and uploading it to your web server via your favorite FTP application.
 The WordPress codex contains [instructions on how to do this here](https://wordpress.org/support/article/managing-plugins/#manual-plugin-installation).

+## Documentation

+For detailed documentation on using and extending OmniForm, see [docs/README.md](docs/README.md).

 ## Development

 Clone this repository: